Table of Contents

 Neck and Fingerboard

-The mahogany neck is shaped in a slim and comfortable profile, and the laurel fingerboard features 20 frets, ensuring smooth and effortless playability.
+The mahogany neck has a slim and comfortable profile, and the laurel fingerboard has 20 frets, ensuring smooth and effortless playability.

 Electronics